ibm-cloud-docs/dns-svcs/data-portability.md

 *If there is a specific responsibility topic available for the product, include the next line or remove the line and include details in this section of the topic.*

-For more information about your responsibilities for CIS, see [Understanding your responsibilities when using CIS](/docs/cis?topic=cis-responsibilities-cis).
+For more information about your responsibilities for CIS, see [Understanding your responsibilities when using DNS Services](/docs/cis?topic=cis-responsibilities-cis).

 ## Data export procedures
 {: #data-portability-procedures}

-CIS provides the mechanisms to export your content that's uploaded, stored, and processed when you use the service.
+DNS Services provides the mechanisms to export your content that's uploaded, stored, and processed when you use the service.

 *Include steps to export the customer owned data.
 For example, a database backup.*

 *If the service enables the upload application source and generate binary artifacts implemented by the customer and hosted by the service, include steps to export the application source and binary artifacts.*

-In addition, CIS provides mechanisms to export settings and configurations that are used to process the customer's content.
+In addition, DNS Services provides mechanisms to export settings and configurations that are used to process the customer's content.

 *Include steps to export the service configuration.
 For example, the database schema.*